Best Cryptocurrency Mining GPUs

 Mining graphics cards

 NVIDIA recently announced and so did AMD that they will be releasing mining-optimized cards.
-This will likely make mining a bit less expensive.
 These are redesigned cards based on existing architectures such as Polaris, for AMD, and Pascal, for NVIDIA.
 They will come with no video ports for some models (which cuts down costs), optimized fans for 24/7 operation and lack any bling.

 The NVIDIA P106 is used by the GTX 1060 lineup) and together with the Polaris 460, 470D and 560D, are some of the great graphics cards for miners out there.